Codepath-Group-Project-Fall21/Group-Milestone/README.md

 ### 2. Screen Archetypes

 * Login
   * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+  * Upon reopening of the application, the user is prompted to log in to gain access to their previous comments on video games pages.
 * Games List Screen
    * Allows users to scroll through a list of video games.
    * Shows a brief introduction and poster of each video games in each row.
 * Game Details Screen
    * Allows users to get more information about a particular video game.
    * Allows users to add comments under the introduction article.
-* Comment Screen
-   * Allows users to create comment

 ### 3. Navigation